Chapter 1. SSO with SAMLv2 Deeper Dive

 This user logged in as Sarah at 9:30 using a username and password.
 Sarah is a member of the Managers group.
 Sarah is accepted to access the Employee Information resource.

-This user logged in as Sarah at 9:30 using a username and passwordis an
+- The statement This user logged in as Sarah at 9:30 using a username and password is an Authentication assertion.

-Sarah is a member of the Managers groupis an
+- The statement Sarah is a member of the Managers group is an Attribute assertion.

-Sarah is accepted to access the Employee Information resourceis an
+- The statement Sarah is accepted to access the Employee Information resource is an Authorization Decision assertion.

 Assertions are packaged as SAML tokens and transported using SAML protocols.

 A SAML protocol describes how assertions are packaged, usually in the form of a request and response, as well as the rules on the correct way to process them.
 These rules must be followed by both the producers and consumers of the requests and responses.
 A request can ask for specific, known assertions or query identity providers for authentication, attribute, or authorization decisions.
-The request and response messages, which include security assertions, are formatted in XML and adhere to a specified schema.
+The messages (requests and responses) which include security assertions, are formatted in XML and adhere to a specified schema.

 SAML bindings specify how SAML protocols map to other standard protocols used for transport and messaging.
 Some examples include: